 Yes!
 It is safe to have a massage during pregnancy and this can be a great way to relax and ease any pregnancy aches and pains.

-Yes!
-There is no link between flying and pregnancy complications.
-The exception is flight attendants, because of the large amount of time spent flying.
+The short answer is: Yes!
+Flying does not have any effect on your pregnancy and flying while pregnant carries very little additional risk.
+The exception to this is flight attendants, because of the large amount of time spent flying.

 It’s best to call and check what you should do.
 Spotting does not always indicate a problem – it’s quite normal during some parts of pregnancy but a cause for concern during others.